msg-systems/holmes-extractor/README.md

-initial_question_word_answer_score -- the activation score added when a question word is matched to an potential answer phrase. initial_question_word_behaviour -- 'process' if a question word in the sentence constinuent at the beginning of *text_to_match* is to be matched to document phrases that answer it; 'exclusive' if only topic matches that involve such question words are to be permitted; 'ignore' if question words are to be ignored. different_match_cutoff_score -- the activation threshold under which topic matches are separated from one another.
+initial_question_word_answer_score -- the activation score added when a question word is matched to an potential answer phrase. initial_question_word_behaviour -- 'process' if a question word in the sentence constituent at the beginning of *text_to_match* is to be matched to document phrases that answer it and to matching question words; 'exclusive' if only topic matches that answer questions are to be permitted; 'ignore' if question words are to be ignored. different_match_cutoff_score -- the activation threshold under which topic matches are separated from one another.
 Note that the default value will probably be too low if *use_frequency_factor* is set to *False*.